Nevenall/ghosting-the-edge/docs/design.md

 #Design notes and ideas

-todo - filenames with spaces break our problem matching.
-Specifically spelling.
+todo - what if we setup a watch task which could do an occasional git commit with info like word count?